-A full recovery from an implantable defibrillator (ICDs and S-ICDs) procedure can take a few days or a few months.
+A full recovery from an implantable defibrillator (TV-ICD and S-ICD) procedure can take a few days or a few months.
 Find general recovery tips and guidelines below, and be sure to follow your doctor's post-operative instructions and talk to him or her about resuming normal activities based on your specific situation.

-As you recover from ICD or S-ICD implant procedure, it’s important to follow your doctor’s instructions, including:
+As you recover from a TV-ICD or S-ICD implant procedure, it’s important to follow your doctor’s instructions, including:

 Activities and exercises